 Managing your expectations of yourself when returning to work after a serious illness or injury is key for a successful transition.
 But because it is about you managing your expectations of yourself, it can be one of the hardest things to do.
 You are someone who...

-Managing expectations at work after illness or injury is so important in ensuring your return to work is a good enough transition.
+Managing expectations at work after illness or injury is so important to ensure your return to work is a good enough transition.
 And linked to this is what you tell people.
 You may be wondering what to say to people, if anything, about what happened to you.
-You may...
+It's ok to...

 Prepare for returning to work after illness or injury.
 Is that a thing?
 You’ve been through a serious illness, perhaps life-changing for you in some ways, treatment has ended, your recovery is going pretty well and returning to work is now on the horizon.
 Hurrah!
 You...